bioscinema/DeSHAPE/README.md

-# DADE
+# DeSHAPE
-**Distributional Analysis of Diversity Effects**
+**Decomposing ecological Structure through Heterogeneity, Asymmetry and Pattern Evaluation of alpha-Diversity**

 ## Overview

-**DADE** (*Distributional Analysis of Diversity Effects*) is an R package that provides a diagnostic framework for testing **distributional shifts** in alpha diversity across biological groups.
+**DeSHAPE** (*Decomposing ecological Structure through Heterogeneity, Asymmetry and Pattern Evaluation of alpha-Diversity*) is an R package that provides a diagnostic framework for testing **distributional shifts** in alpha diversity across biological groups.
 It focuses on detecting shifts in:

 - **Center** (e.g., median)
 - **Dispersion** (spread)
 - **Asymmetry** (skewness)

-DADE supports both **permutation-based** and **quantile-regression-based** testing strategies, with or without covariate adjustment.
+DeSHAPE supports both **permutation-based** and **quantile-regression-based** testing strategies, with or without covariate adjustment.

 ---